pmean/build-website/text/04/prayer-studies.md

 > am not an expert on theology, I find those arguments interesting also.
 >
 > But there is a third line of thought which argues that research in
 > this area is logically flawed.
-Bob Carroll, author of the Skeptic\'s
+Bob Carroll, author of the Skeptic's
 > Dictionary [\[BookFinder4U
 > link\]](http://www.bookfinder4u.com/detail/0471272426.html), says that
 > research should be confined only to processes which obey the natural